r-Techsupport/rTS_Wiki/docs/guides/multiple-disks.md

 [Epic Games - How to move an installed game from the Epic Games Launcher to another directory on your computer](https://www.epicgames.com/help/en-US/epic-games-store-c5719341124379/launcher-support-c5719357217435/how-to-move-an-installed-game-from-the-epic-games-launcher-to-another-directory-on-your-computer-a5720215231515)

+{: .warning .warning-icon }
-> ❗ If you are unsure of what you are doing, make sure you take a [backup](/docs/backups/creating-backups.md) of your data.
+> If you are unsure of what you are doing, make sure you take a [backup](/docs/backups/creating-backups.md) of your data.